South Kitsap School District

 South Kitsap School District No. 402 is the second largest public school district in Kitsap County, Washington, United States.
 It serves the city of Port Orchard, a portion of the city of Bremerton and the southern area of the county (360 square miles).
 The district is the largest employer in Port Orchard.

+Enrollment

 In May 2011, the district had an enrollment of approximately 9,830 students.